ac812/mcb-python/_sources/solutions-practical2.md

                             #8
 print(fibonacci(100))       #9
 ```
 Lines 1-7 define the `fibinacci()` function.
-In line 2, `fib-seq` is an empty list that be populated in the `while` loop with
+In line 2, `fib_seq` is an empty list that will be populated from the `while` loop with
 the Fibonacci sequence.
-Instead of printing it, on line 5 we are adding the next item of the Fibonacci sequence to the
+Instead of printing it, on line 5, we are adding the next item of the Fibonacci sequence to the
 `fib_seq` list.
 Line 7 returns the list.
-Line 9 provides 100 as an argument to the `fibonacci()` function and then prints it.
+Line 9 call the function `fibonacci` with 100 as an argument and then prints it.

 ```{solution-end}
 ```